LeoMingo/Perl-Archive/README.md

 # Perl-Archive
-A set of Perl utilities
+A set of Perl utilities.